sunel/eav/docs/master/dashboard.md

 <a name="installation"></a>
 ## Installation

-You may use Composer to install Horizon into your Laravel project:
+You may use Composer to install Dashboard into your Laravel project:
 ```bash
 composer require sunel/eav-dashboard
 ```
-After installing Horizon, publish its assets using the `eav-dash:publish` Artisan command:
+After installing Dashboard, publish its assets using the `eav-dash:publish` Artisan command:
 ```bash
 php artisan eav-dash:publish
 ```